cerner/cerner.github.io/source/_posts/2018-07-02-data-engineering-with-bunsen.markdown

 {% img center /assets/2018-07-02-data-engineering-with-bunsen/columnar.png 600px %}

-This is complete transparent to the user; she simply sees FHIR data from the specification.
+This is completely transparent to the user; she simply sees FHIR data from the specification.

 So while users see the FHIR data model, it is encoded in a columnar file like Parquet.
 In such files, all of these "code" columns next to one another, allowing the queries to do tight scans over columns of interest without expensive seeking past unneeded data.

 ### Creating For-Purpose Views
 These are the building blocks that simplify otherwise complex analysis.
 For instance, if we want to identify people with diabetes-related risks, we can create a collection of simple views of the underlying data customized for that purpose.
-You can see the full example in the [Bunsen data engineering tutorial](https://github.com/cerner/bunsen-tutorial/blob/fhirdevdays2018/data_engineering_tutorial.ipynb), but we'll start by with a dataframe of people with diabetes-related conditions as defined by a provided ValueSet:
+You can see the full example in the [Bunsen data engineering tutorial](https://github.com/cerner/bunsen-tutorial/blob/fhirdevdays2018/data_engineering_tutorial.ipynb), but we'll start with a dataframe of people with diabetes-related conditions as defined by a provided ValueSet:

 ```python
 diabetes_conditions = spark.sql("""